-Modern Slavery Statement 2019
+Modern Slavery Statement 2020

-Supremia is committed to playing a positive role in helping to eliminate slavery, human trafficking, exploitation of child and forced labour, as well as poor working condition.
+- Supremia is committed to playing a positive role in helping to eliminate slavery, human trafficking, exploitation of children and forced labour, as well as poor working condition.

-It is Supremia company policy that all suppliers are audited by either a third party and/or our own lead auditors who are certified by accredited third party audit companies.
-Core suppliers are systematically re-audited every 18 months.
-In the last year we audited 55 factories in our supply chain and found no evidence of slavery.
+It is Supremia policy that all Far East suppliers are audited by either a third party or our own auditors who are certified by accredited third party audit companies.
+Core suppliers are systematically reaudited every 18 months.Our audits focus on quality management systems and issues related to corporate social responsibility including treatment of workers.

 If any evidence of suspected slavery or unacceptable treatment of workers is found we will not work with a supplier until the issue is thoroughly investigated and a resolution is put in place.
 If suppliers are unwilling to work with us to resolve an issue they will be blacklisted and not used again.